blunderdome/PR-opener/README.md

     export REPO_URL=https://github.com/myusername/myproject/pull/
     export LOCAL_REPO_PATH=/Users/myusername/Documents/programs/myproject.git

+You can also add these directly to your `bash_profile` (or whatever profile you use).

 The `from_commit` and `to_commit` variables default to `origin/production` and `origin/staging`, respectively.

 Warning: running this script may open a lot of new tabs!